top of page

 About Cynthia

-The Ritual was written when undergoing therapy and learning to live with the residue of CPTSD garnered in childhood, perpetrated by my adopted parents.
+The Ritual was written while undergoing therapy and learning to live with the residue of CPTSD garnered in childhood, perpetrated by my adopted parents.

 This poem went on to win a 3rd place in a national contest at the Morris Center in San Francisco, published by The Healing Woman.
 CLB